Professor Rowley graduated Phi Beta Kappa from

 Teaching

-Payment Systems, Sales & Leases (including international and
+Sales & Leases (including international and

 Law and

-Popular Culture Film Series, which he inaugurated in October
+Popular Culture Film Series, which he

-Professor Rowley has published teaching materials to
+He has published teaching materials to

-accompany three leading undergraduate and MBA-level Business Law texts.
+accompany three leading undergraduate and MBA-level business law texts,

-He also
+He has also

-writes interactive lessons for the
+written interactive teaching materials for the

 Center for Computer-Assisted Legal Instruction